SebastienDuruz/Eve-Intel-Checker/README.md

 # EveIntelChecker
-A compact desktop tool used to filter relevant messages on Intel chat channels.
+A compact desktop tool that filters relevant messages across Intel chat channels.

 ## Working on